Adobe Express vs Canva — Which is Better?

 The Canva iOS app

-Users reviews of these apps are mostly very positive — the Adobe Express mobile app is rated 4.8 in the iOS app store and Android users give it 4.6.
-The Canva mobile app has also been well received by Android users, with a rating of 4.8 in the Google Play Store.
-However, iPhone users are less thrilled with the Canva app, only giving it a 3.6 rating at present.
+Users reviews of these apps are mostly very positive — the Adobe Express mobile app is rated 4.8 in the iOS app store and Android users give it 4.5.
+The Canva mobile app has also been well received by users, with a rating of 4.8 and 4.7 in the Google Play Store and iOS app stores respectively.

 In terms of functionality, the two sets of mobile apps provide almost all of the features available on the browser versions of these tools.